 If you’d like to spend the evening outside of London, this is a great area for it.
 The King’s Arms Hotel is a gorgeous hotel just outside the walls of Hampton Court Palace that provides a lovely stay.
 Most rooms are perfect for couples, or book their 2-bedroom suite for a family stay.
 We stayed here with friends who traveled in from the US and all enjoyed having a pretty and quiet place to rest before our palace visit.

 More to see nearby include Bushy Park, Kingston Upon Thames and Richmond Park.
-You can also take a river cruise up the Thames to Richmond Upon Thames for a relaxing way to travel.
+You can also take a river cruise up the Thames to Richmond Upon Thames for a relaxing and scenic way to travel.

-Arundel Castle
+3. Arundel Castle

 Arundel Castle also runs many events in the spring and summer that are fun for the whole family.
 Think history days, jousts, and open-air theatre.